Australian cricket team in India in 1979–80: South Zone vs Australia

 The next game took place against South Zone in Hyderabad.
 Hogg, Higgs and Sleep all took three wickets in South Zone's first innings.
-Allan Border scored 113 – his first decent score since his debut century against Pakistan – and Yallop made another half century; Kevin Wright made 52.
+Allan Border scored 113 – his first decent score since his debut century against Pakistan – and Kevin Wright scored 52.
 The match was interrupted by rain and Australia were unable to force a victory, although Higgs and Sleep both picked up two extra wickets in South Zone's second innings.

-Rodney Hogg had taken four wickets in all despite being pelted by fruit and other missiles during the game, resulting in Hughes asking the police to stop them.
-Hogg was hit by an apple core on the final day, which he threw back into the crowd.
-This inspired more items to be thrown at him – a large stone hit him in the groin.
+Rodney Hogg had taken four wickets in all despite the crowd throwing several objects, including a lime and an onion (which he tossed back to it), at him, causing Hughes to call the police.

-It was felt by contemporary reports that Higgs out-bowled Sleep:
+It was felt by contemporary reports that Higgs out-bowled Sleep.

-Sleep also took five wickets, but three of them were from loose deliveries which a batsman of Gavaskar's class would put away.
-He does have the happy knack of taking wickets with bad balls, but there are doubts about his ability to bowl tightly enough against batsmen who were brought up playing spin bowling.

-Rick Darling was cut over the left eye while fielding and needed stitches, meaning he was unable to bat at all.
+After Rick Darling was cut above the left eye while fielding, he was unable to bat.
 The selectors had wanted to experiment with Graeme Wood at six but Darling's injury meant Wood had to open.
 The game also saw Graeme Porter make his first class debut for Australia.